-2.3.2.1 Calculation methods of output indicators to be used for performance clearance entire project as indicated in the application for support.
-Therefore, partial outputs should be reported for partially completed operations.
+2.3.2.1 Calculation methods of output indicators to be used for performance clearance

 Output indicators refer to outputs effectively paid in the FY.
 In the case of financial instruments, outputs should be reported for incurred eligible expenditure defined in Art.80(5)(a)-(d) of SPR which has been also effected by the Paying Agency and declared to the Commission for the given FY (excluding the first advance payment provided for in Art.32(4)(a) HZR).